Amiens Cathedral

 The central stone of the labyrinth bears portraits in inlaid marble of the bishop who built the cathedral and the first three architects, with an inscription in copper naming the four figures and noting the year the foundation stone of the cathedral was laid (1220).
 The original central stone can be seen in the Musée de Picardie.

 The choir stalls were carved in the early 16th century, and are stunning works of art with some 3,500 figures.
-Also notable is the Flamboyant Gothic choir screen, which depicts the life of St. Firmin, Amiens' first bishop, on the right.
+Also notable is the Flamboyant Gothic choir screen, which depicts the life of St. Firmin, Amiens' first bishop, on the right side, and the life of St. John the Baptist on the left.

 The 10:15 Sunday Mass features glorious Gregorian chanting to add to the medieval atmosphere.